juice-shop/pwning-juice-shop/appendix/solutions.md

-# :godmode: Appendix A - Challenge solutions
+# Appendix A - Challenge solutions

 All URLs in the challenge solutions assume you are running the application locally and on the default port http://localhost:3000.